Azure/Mission-Critical-Online/src/infra/README.md

 - `sku` is set to *Premium* to allow geo-replication.
 - `georeplication_locations` is automatically set to reflect all regions that a regional stamp was deployed to.
 - `zone_redundancy_enabled` provides resiliency and high availability within a specific region.
-It is [not supported in all regions](https://docs.microsoft.com/azure/container-registry/zone-redundancy#preview-limitations), yet, and is therefore not enabled.
 - `admin_enabled` is set to *false*.
 The admin user access will not be used.
 Access to images stored in ACR, for example for AKS, is only possible using AzureAD role assignments.
 - Diagnostic settings are configured to store all log and metric data in Log Analytics.